PNNL-Comp-Mass-Spec/DMS-Model-Config-Db-Updater/Readme.md

 Use `/Server:ServerName` to define the server name to contact to validate form field names against columns in tables or views
 * Assumed to be SQL Server if `/UsePostgresSchema` is false; otherwise, assumes PostgreSQL

+When validating column names against the database, if errors are found, by default the program will notify the user of errors, then exit
+* Use `/ValidateIgnoreErrors` to show any errors found, then continue with the next model config DB file

 Use `/WriteResults` to save the validation results to a text file
 * Use `/ResultsFile:ValidationResults.txt` to customize the filename